dalenewman/JunkDrawer/README.md

 database as a drawer.
 The file is an input, and the database is an output.
 Both are connections.

-To configure the connections, open Junk Drawer's default configuration file *default.xml*.
+To configure your connections, open Junk Drawer's default configuration file *default.xml*.

 ```xml